 The Queen inherited Queen Mary’s fringe tiara upon her mother’s death in 2002.
 Whilst she does still wear it, the piece is not amongst her most commonly worn.

-Most recently, we saw it for Her Majesty’s Diamond Jubilee portrait for New Zealand.
+We saw it for Her Majesty’s Diamond Jubilee portrait for New Zealand.
 Taken by Julian Calder in the Blue Room of Buckingham Palace in 2011, The Queen wears the Sovereign’s insignia of the Order of New Zealand, the New Zealand Order of Merit, Star, Sash and Badge and The Queen’s Service Order.
 She also chose her fern brooch.